-PAA's Ownership of our Class C Shares
+Ownership of PAGP Class C Shares

-As of March 31, 2020 and December 31, 2019, PAA owned 550,769,169 and 549,538,139, respectively, Class C shares.
-The Class C shares represent a non-economic limited partner interest in us that provides PAA, as the sole holder, a "pass-through" voting right through which PAA's common unitholders and Series A preferred unitholders have the effective right to vote, pro rata with the holders of our Class A and Class B shares, for the election of eligible directors.
+As of March 31, 2020 and December 31, 2019, we owned 550,769,169 and 549,538,139, respectively, Class C shares of PAGP.
+The Class C shares represent a non-economic limited partner interest in PAGP that provides us, as the sole holder, a "pass-through" voting right through which our common unitholders and Series A preferred unitholders have the effective right to vote, pro rata with the holders of Class A and Class B shares of PAGP, for the election of eligible PAGP GP directors.